fabiospampinato/vscode-open-in-github/readme.md

   "openInGitHub.github.domain": "github.com", // Custom GitHub domain
-  "openInGitHub.remote.name": "origin", // Name of the remote repository "openInGitHub.remote.branch": "master", // Name of the remote branch "openInGitHub.useLocalBranch": true, // Use the local branch instead of the fixed remote branch "openInGitHub.useLocalRange": true, // Highlight the local selection range, if there's one "openInGitHub.useLocalLine": false // Highlight the local line if there's no selection range
+  "openInGitHub.remote.name": "origin", // Name of the remote repository "openInGitHub.remote.branch": "master", // Name of the remote branch "openInGitHub.useLocalDomain": true, // Use the local domain instead of the fixed github domain "openInGitHub.useLocalBranch": true, // Use the local branch instead of the fixed remote branch "openInGitHub.useLocalRange": true, // Highlight the local selection range, if there's one "openInGitHub.useLocalLine": false // Highlight the local line if there's no selection range